-1. General.

-- 1.1.
+- 1. General. - 1.1.
 Any person operating a motor vehicle on State business must possess: - 1.1.1.
-A valid driver's license (viz., one issued by the State of Arizona and in compliance with all Arizona laws, rules and regulations) suitable for the type of vehicle being operated.
+A valid driver's license (viz., one in compliance with all Arizona laws, rules and regulations) suitable for the type of vehicle being operated.
 This license must be current, unexpired and neither revoked nor suspended. - 1.1.2.
 Liability insurance meeting the State's minimum coverage requirements. - 1.2.
-An agency may not authorize the use of a motor vehicle on State business if the traveler does not possess a valid driver's license and liability insurance. - 1.3.
-Before authorizing travel or approving a travel claim that includes travel by a POV or SOV, the traveler's supervisor or manager may request to inspect a traveler's driver's license and/or proof of insurance. - 1.4.
+An agency may not authorize the use of a motor vehicle on State business if the traveler does not possess a driver's license and liability insurance. - 1.3.
+Before authorizing travel or approving a travel claim that includes travel by a POV or SOV, the traveler's supervisor or manager may request to inspect a traveler's driver's license or proof of insurance. - 1.4.
 The guidelines set forth immediately below are approximations that may be used to determine which modes of transportation are most economical, given the length of the contemplated in-State round trip.
 Variations arise from changes in fuel prices, imprecision in estimated trip length, size and fuel efficiency of the vehicle employed, etc. - 1.4.1.
-If the agency has an extended term fleet vehicle, for round trips of:
+If the agency has an extended term fleet vehicle, for round trips of: - 1.4.1.1.
+Less than fifteen (15) miles, use a POV. - 1.4.1.2.
+More than fifteen (15) miles, use a fleet vehicle.